softlayer/githubio_source/content/reference/services/SoftLayer_Account_Lockdown_Request/reconnectCompute.md

 ---
 title: "reconnectCompute"
-description: "Takes the original disconnected lockdown event ID, and an optional reconnect date.
-If no reconnect date is passed with the API call, the account reconnection will happen immediately.
-Otherwise, the account reconnection will happen on the date given.
+description: "Takes the original disconnected lockdown request ID.
+The account reconnection will happen immediately.
 The associated lockdown event will be unlocked and closed at that time. "
 date: "2018-02-12"
 tags:
     - "method"